gbenedetti22/cm_project2025/report/Introduction.md

 ## SVR and Level Bundle Method

 This project focuses on the development and implementation of an SVR (Support Vector for Regression) capable of learning from a dataset in the form of "feature x target," where "target" must be a vector of dimensions , in accordance with the definition of SVR.
-In addition to the basic implementation, a  ignificant part of the SVR will leverage the Level Bundle Method for optimizing the dual function. <br />
+In addition to the basic implementation, a  significant part of the SVR will leverage the Level Bundle Method for optimizing the dual function. <br />

-For the Master Problem of the SVR, the MATLAB function quadprog was used.
+For the Master Problem of the **SVR with LBM**, the MATLAB function `quadprog` was used.
 This function is primarily designed for solving quadratic objective functions with linear terms.

+Instead, for the **general purpose SVR** the `fmincon` function was used since this function can solve non-linear problems, making it ideal for our use case.

 ## Support Vector for Regression (SVR)